dp1/iscream/README.md

 |A NEC packet followed by repeat codes|

 ## Audio pipeline

+> ### A complete explanation is available in [this Hackster post](https://www.hackster.io/dario_petrillo/using-a-digital-microphone-on-stm32-riot-os-1a3f44)

 The digital microphone, when fed with the correct audio clock, produces a series of samples in PDM format.
 This signal is fed into the DFSDM (Digital filter for Sigma-Delta Modulators) peripheral in the MCU, which converts the signal to PCM samples, applies a filter and produces samples that the code can use.